 However, that leaves open the other part of the interfacial bond equation.
-While the surface tension of the adhesive or coating is well controlled, how do you exercise similar control over the surface energy of the solid you need to adhere to?
+While the surface tension of the adhesive or coating is well controlled, how do you exercise similar control over the surface energy of the solid you must adhere to?

-Like we stated previously, there are measurements we can make that are not direct measurements of surface energy, but that directly correlate with surface energy.
-We can use our understanding of surface tension to quickly and precisely measure how a liquid reacts to a solid surface, and from this measurement we can make a predictive inference about the surface energy level of that solid.
+As stated previously, there are measurements we can make that are not direct measurements of surface energy, but that directly correlate with surface energy.
+We can use our understanding of surface tension to quickly and precisely measure how a liquid reacts to a solid surface, and from this measurement, we can make a predictive inference about the surface energy level of that solid.

 This sounds complicated, but it is really quite easy.
 And once we can easily make this measurement, then we can easily control the surface energy of solids and predict the strength and reliability of interfacial bonds in manufacturing processes.